puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 1. For each agent node, install a PE agent while logged in as a root user.
 You can do this using your usual package management tools, the installer script, or with `puppet node install` if cloud provisioner was installed on the master.
 If you need to, review the [instructions for installing agents](../pe/latest/install_basic.html#installing-agents).

-2. Add the non-root user to the node with `puppet resource user <non-root username> ensure=present managehome=true`.
+2. Add the non-root user to the node with `puppet resource user <unique non-root username> ensure=present managehome=true`.

+  **Note**: each and every non-root user *must* have a unique name.

 3. Set the non-root user’s password.
 For example, on most *nix systems you would run `passwd <username>`.

 4. By default, the `pe-puppet` service runs automatically as a root user, so it needs to be disabled.
-As a root user on the agent node, stop the pe-puppet service by running `puppet resource service pe-puppet ensure=stopped enable=false`.
+As a root user on the agent node, stop the service by running `puppet resource service pe-puppet ensure=stopped enable=false`.

+   **Note**: If you wish to use `su - nonrootuser` to switch between accounts, make sure to use the `-` (`-l` in some unix variants) argument so that full login privileges are correctly granted.
+Otherwise you may see "permission denied" errors when trying to apply a catalog.

 5. As the non-root user, generate and submit the cert for the agent node.
 Log into the agent node and execute the following command:

-    `puppet agent -t --certname "<non-root username>" --server "<master hostname>"`
+    `puppet agent -t --certname "<unique non-root username.hostname>" --server "<master hostname>"`

     This puppet run will submit a cert request to the master and will create a `~/.puppet` directory structure in the non-root user’s home directory.

 6. As the non-root user, create a Puppet configuration file (`~/.puppet/puppet.conf`) to specify the agent certname and the hostname of the master:

 		[main]
-		 certname = <non-root username>
+		 certname = <unique non-root username.hostname>
 		 server = <master hostname>

 7. Log into the console on the master and navigate to the [pending node requests](./console_cert_mgmt.html).
 If you think you’ll ever need to run the agent WITH root privileges, you can accept all the pending requests.
 If you think you will never need to run the agent with root privileges, you should reject those requests coming from root user agents and only accept the requests from non-root user agents.